The problem: the ICC intends to open a criminal investigation against Israeli soldiers and officials

 While the state of Israel, which is not a member state in the Rome Statute, refrains from formally taking part in the ICC proceedings in order not to grant legitimacy to the proceedings against it or undermine its legal position as to the court’s lack of jurisdiction, the floor is left open.

 Shurat HaDin was the first Jewish organization to tackle the upcoming ICC danger, beginning our campaign against it in 2015.
-Our strategy was simple: we will bring before the ICC compelling evidence against the PA and Hamas official’s involvement in War Crimes and Crimes Against Humanity, and either truth shall triumph and this PA move backfires against them, or the ICC’s biased approach will be revealed to all.
+Our strategy was simple, we brought before the ICC compelling evidence against the PA and Hamas official’s involvement in War Crimes and Crimes Against Humanity, and either truth shall triumph and this PA move backfires against them, or the ICC’s biased approach will be revealed to all.

 Furthermore, in order to reveal the biased nature of the prosecutor’s interest to investigate the Israeli ‘settlements’, while ignoring clear cases of occupation and transfer of population, Shurat HaDin, in representation of Cyprian communities, has approached the ICC prosecutor on the issue of Turkey’s occupation in Northern Cyprus and the transfer of Turkish population to these occupied lands.

 Lately, we have also confronted the ICC prosecutors with detailed information on the PA’s ‘pay-to-slay’ scheme, according to which Palestinian prisoners and their families are granted payments by the PA.
 These payments thus incentivize war crimes because their size and duration are dependent upon the severity of the attack.
 The PA pays the largest sums to the most egregious violators of international humanitarian law in consequence of the wantonness of the violation.
-This scheme equals a mafia contract on the heads of Israeli, as every Palestinian knows that they will be rewarded for killing Israelis.
+This scheme equals a mafia contract on the heads of Israelis, as every Palestinian knows that they will be rewarded.